 Ultimately, the decision between a fixed or variable rate depends on your financial goals, the current interest rate environment, and how much risk you're willing to take on.
 A fixed rate offers stability, while a variable rate offers potential savings but comes with greater uncertainty.

-If you're unsure which option is best for you, consider speaking with a financial adviser or loan broker, like ourselves at Ocean, to understand how current market trends could impact your decision.
+If you're unsure which option is best for you, consider speaking with a financial adviser or loan broker to understand how current market trends could impact your decision.

 Disclaimer: We make every effort to ensure content is correct when published.
 Information on this website doesn't constitute financial advice, and we aren't responsible for the content of any external sites.